dji-sdk/Onboard-SDK/Onboard_API_Doc/Onboard_API_introduction.md

 **Note: All the structs in the document requires 1 byte alignment (for example using `typedef __attribute__((__packed__))` struct.
 Developers must make sure their structs are 1-byte aligned.**

-Notice that depending on the value of ctrl/_flag, the four control inputs can have different meanings and represent control inputs in either body frame or ground frame.
-In the "Additional Explanation for Flight Control", body frame, ground frame and ctrl/_flag are elaborated.
+Notice that depending on the value of ctrl\_flag, the four control inputs can have different meanings and represent control inputs in either body frame or ground frame.
+In the "Additional Explanation for Flight Control", body frame, ground frame and ctrl\_flag are elaborated.

+**CAUTION！VERY IMPORTANT：control mode has entering conditions：**

+- Only when GPS signal is good (health\_flag >=3)，horizontal **position** control (HORI_POS) related control modes can be used.
+- Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly (right connection and power provided)，horizontal **velocity** control（HORI_VEL）related control modes can be used.

+**About the gps health flag, please read "Command ID 0x00 Message Package"** **About control modes that contains position and velocity control，please read "Additional Explanation for Flight Control"**

 <br>
 ##### Monitor Command Set: 0x02